python-trio/asyncgpio/docs/source/usage.rst

 GPIO chips are accessed by their number.
 You usually find them as ``/dev/gpiochipN`` where N starts at zero.

-Trio-GPIO refers to GPIO chips by their sequence number.
+AsyncGPIO refers to GPIO chips by their sequence number.
 You need to refer to your hardware's documentation to discover which chip to use, assuming there's more than one.

 ::
-    import trio-gpio as gpio
+    import asyncgpio as gpio

     def main():
         with gpio.open_chip(0, consumer="example") as chip: